 First, identify the problem: Do you have just one or multiple burnt-out lights?
 A section or a whole string of lights?

 Here are a few ways to figure out what's wrong:

-- First, just try unplugging and re-plugging in the lights.
-Sometimes that really does just do it.
+- First, try unplugging and re-plugging in the lights.
+Sometimes it really is as simple as that.

-- If not, then plug in one set of Christmas lights you know work into the plug or adapter in question.
-If the broken one lights up, then it is most likely not the fuses.
-If it doesn’t, it most likely is the fuse.
+- If that doesn't help, then plug in one light strand you know works into the plug or adapter in question.
+If the broken one lights up, then your problem is a faulty light strand.
+If it doesn’t, the problem is most likely the fuse.